 The astronomical costs of long term care and other rising medical and caregiving needs often make such difficult decisions necessary.
 While such sacrifices may be necessary at times, they are often done without first researching alternative strategies to cover costs.
 This makes asset preservation difficult.

-The retirement planning experts at Beacon Hill Financial can help you with preserving assets and finding alternate sources of funding for caregiving costs.
+The retirement planning experience at Beacon Hill Financial may be able to help you with preserving assets and finding alternate sources of funding for caregiving costs.
 Contact us today to arrange your free consultation.

 Who Pays for Long-Term Care?